DOCTORAL LEVEL INTERNSHIPS

 - Supervision from a variety of treatment orientations.
 Supervisors typically use a practical and often integrative approach to supervision and intervention which is typically framed in a specific theoretical orientation.
 The clinical orientations of the PCS supervisory staff include (but are not limited to): interpersonal and psychodynamic approaches, acceptance and commitment therapy, systems approaches and cognitive behavioral therapy.

-- Exposure to empirically supported treatments, such as motivational interviewing, dialectical behavior therapy, trauma-focused cognitive behavioral therapy, cognitive processing therapy and prolonged exposure among others.
+- Exposure to empirically supported treatments, such as motivational interviewing, Dialectical Behavior Therapy, Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, and Acceptance and Commitment Therapy among others.

 - Experience with various psychological assessment tools with the goal of increasing the intern’s skills in this area.
 PCS maintains a library of testing materials which are appropriate for a variety of clinical presentations that can occur across a person’s lifespan.
 Each intern is required to complete at least four integrated psychological assessments and may engage in additional assessment experiences if desired.